-One of the best things you can do as a parent for your baby is teach them sign language.
+One of the best things you can do as a parent for your baby is to teach them sign language.
 Babies can understand and communicate before they are verbally able to communicate with you.
 By teaching some basic sign language, you can communicate with your child which can increase their self-esteem and lessen frustration.

 How do I learn sign language?